-Whichever model and method is used it is imperative that: (1) The route for gases from the stove to the chimney terminal is completely air-tight; even the tiniest gap or crack can spoil the updraught.
-Seal all joins with fireproof cement and/or heatproof rope.
-(2) It is possible to sweep the entire length- access doors may be required.
-(3) The entire construction is of durable fireproof materials.
-(4) It is wise to fit a CO alarm.
+Whichever method is used it is imperative that:

+- (1) The route for gases from the stove to the chimney terminal is completely air-tight; even the tiniest gap or crack can spoil the updraught.
+Seal all joins with fireproof cement and/or heatproof rope. - (2) It is possible to sweep the entire length- access doors may be required. - (3) The entire construction is of durable fireproof materials. - (4) Fit a CO alarm.

-CHECK THE INSTALLATION !
+CHECK THE INSTALLATION!

-Once installed, light the fire, demonstrate it to the householder and Every fuel, chimney and condition of use is different.
-Only check that:
+Once installed, light the fire, demonstrate it to the householder and check that:

-- 1) It burns controllably and does not emit fumes to the room - The route for gases from the stove to the chimney terminal is 2) completely airtight, unobstructed and able to be swept. - 3) The entire construction is of durable fireproof materials. - 4) The flue presents a draught in use of at least 12Pa experience will show which are the best settings for you.
+- 1) It burns controllably and does not emit fumes to the room - 2) The route for gases from the stove to the chimney terminal is completely airtight, unobstructed and able to be swept. - 3) The entire construction is of durable fireproof materials. - 4) The flue presents a draught in use of at least 12Pa